lambdamikel/Busch-2090/README.md

 [`microtronic-nextgen-sh1106-spi`](./microtronic-nextgen-sh1106-spi/)
 will be continued.
 The PCB Gerbers will follow shortly.

-## Older Versions - DEPRECATED and NOT RECOMMENDED
+## Older 2016 Versions - DEPRECATED and NOT RECOMMENDED

 **Please note that these version have note been tested recently (they are from 2016, and Arduino has changed since then).
-I strongly recommend to use the "Micotronic Next Generation" given above version instead.**
+I strongly recommend to use the "Micotronic Next Generation" version given above instead.**

-Hence, the following info is solely provided to give a historical account of the project.
+Hence, the following info is solely provided to give a historical account of the project (from 2016):

 ![Busch 2090 Microtronic Emulator for Arduino Mega 2560 Version 3](https://github.com/lambdamikel/Busch-2090/blob/master/images/img-mega-v3-1-small.jpg)